 Resistance training releases the myokine Interleukin (IL)-6, which increases fat oxidation within skeletal muscle via AMPK phosphorylation – it forces your body to burn fat for energy.
 (R)

 Lifting also depletes your muscle glycogen stores and increases glucose uptake and glucose transporters so sugars are better utilized and less likely to be converted into fat.
 (R)

-This restores insulin sensitivity and glucose metabolism function leading to further reduction in fat mass over time.
-All of which lowers your chances of becoming obese and developing fat related diseases such as type 2 diabetes.
+This restores insulin sensitivity and glucose metabolism function leading to a further reduction in fat mass over time.
+All of which lowers your chances of becoming obese and developing fat-related diseases such as type 2 diabetes.
 (R, R)

 You’re now better able to burn fat less likely to store it, can efficiently utilize energy because your metabolism has improved, and consequently have less inflammation, which brings me to my next point.

 Chronic inflammation is systemic (all throughout your body) and raises your metabolic disease risk.
 (R)

 Muscle plays a vital role in the fight against chronic inflammation by releasing IL-6, which is accelerated when you lift.
 IL-6 is especially unique because, in addition to regulating cells and tissues, it appears to also regulate other cytokines.

 In the presence of IL-6 inflammatory cytokines such as IL-1b and TNF-alpha decreased, and anti-inflammatory cytokines IL-10 and IL-1ra increase.
 A deadly combo for chronic inflammation.